All available via Radiant Future Records

 HELLO BOSTON!
 Martin Gordon’s live debut in 2007 in Boston.
 The temperature was high, the band wore shorts.
 But not Martin.
 Perish the thought!
 ‘The Captain of the Pinafore’ broke down, but the band was congratulated for their ‘choreographed simulacrum of chaos’.
 Now that’s what I call a sympathetic audience.
 (Shop)

 THE WORLD IS YOUR LOBSTER The fourth part of the Mammal Trilogy, featuring crustacean favourites for mammal and invertebrate alike.
 So, it’s about that time again.
 This Nobel Prize-winning former stand-in for Charles Atlas and personal friend of James Bond once again lays it fearlessly on the line.
 He wrestles with la condition humaine in his accustomed manner, but will never really come to terms with it.
-His existential angst is merely disguised as joi de vivre, as Brian Trubshaw used to say.
+His existential angst is merely disguised as joi de vivre, as Brian Trubshaw used to say, and it is upon the iconoclastic work of Mr Trubshaw that this release is firmly based.
 (Shop)

 HOW AM I DOING SO FAR?
 ‘Best of’ MG compilation at mid-price.
 Better than being snorted by Keith Richards.
 Featured on this compendium of aural delights are songs about Nigerian email scams, technology (he has ‘missed the universal serial buss’, he rather implausibly claims at one point), relationships with alien lovelies, Heaven run by the Germans, age as a cricketing metaphor, marital problems, xenophobia, instant fame and of course the title track, in which he wonders why despite his plethora of gold chains and mobile phones, nobody takes him seriously.
 Of course the protagonists are not necessarily the performers, it scarcely needs pointing out.
+Based pointedly on the groundbreaking hair-politics of Barrington Womble.
 (Shop)

 GOD’S ON HIS LUNCHBREAK Third solo release.
 A spot of Gilbert and Sullivan (that’s ‘and’ and not ‘O’), a McCartney tunes and a bunch more.
 And God smoking a spliff, for those who are keenly observant and atheist.
 After making a full recovery from a fatal attack of Chinese bird flu, composer/bassist/producer Martin Gordon continues his adventures in pop wonderland with his third solo offering in as many years (three).
+Based deceptively loosely on the work of George Best the philosophising footballer.
 (Shop)

 GOD’S ON HIS LUNCHBREAK COMPANION VOLUME What?
 You can read?
 Marvelous!
 Got a companion?
 Well, you can read it together.
 Haven’t got one? – buy this and you soon will have.
 Fully illustrated by Chris Townson with the various characters appearing in God’s on His Lunchbreak, with the full lyrics to the tunes and the Story Behind the Creation of God.
 He is driving around with His pals in a Mini Moke, digging the funky toons on His iPod and doling out blessings to the less fortunate and foreigners.
+Based (tremendously loosely) on the works of Nigel Farage, as he then was not yet.
 (Shop)

 THE JOY OF ORE HOGWASH Second solo.
-Based (loosely) on Alex Comfort’s magnificent work of sexual philosophy ‘The Joy of Sex’, and even more loosely upon his follow-up ‘More Joy of Sex’, it contains a Beatles tune, a cover of Mel Brook’s ‘Love Power’ from his film The Producers, and some more things to boot.
+Based (even more loosely) on Alex Comfort’s magnificent work of sexual philosophy ‘The Joy of Sex’, and even more loosely upon his follow-up ‘More Joy of Sex’, it contains a Beatles tune, a cover of Mel Brook’s ‘Love Power’ from his film The Producers, and some more things to boot.
 (Shop)

 THINKING INSIDE THE BOX 4 CD box set – everything there is about Radio Stars, including a 24 page essay.
 Check it out here.